alexej-strelzow/testcafe-cucumber-typescript/README.md

 ### Serenity

+Note: To be able to generate the report you have to have a Java Runtime installed as the serenity bdd cli is a jar file.

+Also make sure that your Scenarios and Scenario Outlines have a prover name (string after the ":"), as otherwise the report generator will ignore the generated JSON files (empty name and title).

 There is no better report than the Serenity BDD Test Report.
 To generate the HTML report after a test run make sure to have the `serenity-bdd cli` installed (install via `npm run serenity:install`).
 Then simply run `npm run serenity:report` to convert the serenity JSON reports (see `reports/serenity/json`)